BME1478H/BME1478material/Lectures/week06/assignment.md

 # Assignment

-## Part 1
+## Part 1 (3.5 marks)
-Turning the code for predicting population growth in bacteria into a command line script:
+Turn the code for predicting population growth in bacteria into a command line script:

 Our collaborator sends us a csv file named `bacteria.csv`, they have started with a colony of 300 bacteria and have counted the population 100 times in the course of 10 days.
 We hypothesize that the daily growth has an exponential model and we want to find the rate that bests fit an exponential model to the data.
 We want a script that takes the csv file, and the range of rates that we desire and returns the rate with the best fit.
 Something like below in the command line: